 But you don’t need to do it alone.
 We're here to help you acknowledge and remove these mental barriers.
 Join the FF4L today and gain the support and advice of hundreds of your peers.

-Not only will you remove your mental blocks, you’ll gain the support you need to succeed and save yourself money on the way.
+Not only will you remove your mental blocks, but you’ll also gain the support you need to succeed and save yourself money on the way.
 Signing up to FF4L will give you access to all our programs!

 Discovering how to deal with mental blocks will help you achieve your goals in every aspect of your life.

 Defining Mental Blocks

-Mental blocks are simply anything that you can think of which will prevent you from doing something.
+Mental blocks are simply anything that you can think of that will prevent you from doing something.
 This is not the same as a lack of motivation.

 In many cases, your mental blocks will be an ingrained belief that you can’t achieve a specific result.

 It may be that you believe it’s impossible for you to lose an extra 20 pounds or that you’re not built to be a runner.